shawn61cp/calibre2jellyfin/README.md

   * copy, possibly modified, of Calibre's metadata file
 * Books may be selected in the .cfg file by author folder or by subject.
   * Allows you to exclude from Jellyfin those messy persistent remnants from the years when your library was scattered over multiple proprietary platforms.
   * Allows you to separate differing levels of mature content into separate Jellyfin libraries, access to which can be restricted within Jellyfin.
-Selection by author is not quite 100% perfect for this since it is possible, though seemingly uncommon, for a single author to write differing content.
-Selection by subject gives finer grained control but tags often seem not present and when present seem inconsistent.
-To really make this work you would probably have to assign tags yourself.
-    * Another approach would be to combine construction methods.
-Nothing prevents having multiple \[Construct\] sections that output to the same Jellyfin library.
-(You probably would want to use the same foldermode.)
-One could exclude problematic authors (No offense, authors.) from a selection-by-author \[Construct\] and then handle those within a selection-by-subject \[Construct\].
+(See Real Life section below for further discussion.)
   * Allows you to dispose books into libraries with differing structures as called out below in <em>Series Handling</em>
 * Alternatively all books in the source library may be exported.
 * Series handling